kmizu/jsonda/README.md

-# Jsonic - a simple DSL for JSON objects construction.
+# Jsonda - a simple DSL for JSON objects construction.

 This project provides a Jsonic DSL, which can be used to construct JSON object easily, in Scala.
-The code size of jsonic is small and it is easy to understand what it does.
+The code size of Jsonda is small and it is easy to understand what it does.
+Although Jsonda was formerly Jsonic, I was told that there is already another Jsonic library in Java by @okapies san.
+Then, I renamed Jsonic to Jsonda.

+Work for renaming dosn't complete yet now.  work for renaming will complete until next Saturday.

 # For Developer